day8/re-frame/docs/FAQs/DoINeedReFrame.md

 But it does only supply the V part of the traditional MVC triad.
-As a result, when your application starts to get bigger and more complicated, you will need to find solutions to questions in the M and C realms - like "where does the control logic go?".
+As a result, when your application starts to get bigger and more complicated, you will need to find solutions to questions in the M and C realms.
+Questions like "where does the control logic go?".
 And, "how do I manage state".
 And, coordination issues like "How do I put up a spinner when waiting for the database, and take it down correctly?".
 How do I ensure efficient view updates?
-How do I write my control logic in a way that's testable.
+How do I write my control logic in a way that's testable?
 How should new websocket packets be communicated with the broader app?
 Or GET failures?

 These questions accumulate.
 Reagent, by itself,